May. 13, 2024

 I am a large wholesale furniture manufacturer.
 I like to get a 3-4x gross material cost markup.
 Notice I said "like."
 If you want to play the wholesale game, you won't be able to tell the customer what the cost will be.
 Furniture is a predetermined commodity market.
 If you can't play the game and give the goods at the price the retailer wants to pay, they will simply bring it in by the boatload from China.

 I commend you on wanting to design furniture.
 Please take my advice, though.
 I have been bankrupted twice by customers (retail chain stores).
-The last bankruptcy was 5 years ago, when a major retailer was "too busy" to tell me that they were going to stop carrying 98% of our product line in their stores because they were "changing directions."
+The last bankruptcy was 5 years ago when a major retailer was "too busy" to tell me that they were going to stop carrying 98% of our product line in their stores because they were "changing directions."
 This was 6 months after they told me I was going to have to expand to get shipments to them faster.
 New building, leased machines, no money, no fun.
 Bypass the middleman and try to get your product directly to the consumer.

 From contributor S:

 The products that I carry to supplement our custom work, including shipping, roughly cost me 32-38% of MSRP.
 I generally resell (retail) this for 1.5 to 2 times my costs.
-1.5 to designers up to 2.0 for homeowners, or 20-50% off list price.
+1.5 to designers, up to 2.0 for homeowners, or 20-50% off list price.
 Other cabinet retailers I know of personally, who only sell others' products and do not produce their own, charge 2.0-2.2 times their costs or 15-30% off MSRP.
-On some lower end lines, they sell for full MSRP or almost 3 times cost.
+On some lower-end lines, they sell for full MSRP or almost 3 times cost.

 The only reason I charge as low as 1.5 markup is because most of my expenses are already paid for on my custom side and my overhead is very low to sell this other product.
 In addition, these designers do almost all the sales legwork.
 I just need to clean it up and place the order.

 You have to take these things into consideration.
 Sales events with huge discounts are nothing but PR and marketing ploys.
 A huge sale with 50% off in bold letters on a big sign draws the customers in because of perceived savings.
-Reality is they are paying almost twice the retailer's raw cost of product.
+Reality is they are paying almost twice the retailer's raw cost of the product.
 Now, of course, every retailer has operating expenses.
 But they are nowhere close to losing money with the big 40-50% off sale.

 It sounds like in your particular situation, you have a manufacturer doing this for the first time.
 I believe it is up to the manufacturer to do the legwork to come up with what the market will bear and create their own MSRP, so you too will be able to offer "sale pricing of 20-40% off" and still make a handsome profit.
 If the manufacturer is unable or unwilling to come up with price points on their own, you need to work together and do market research.
 Make sure all parties involved through the chain can make money first before setting it all up with no plan and be destined to fail.

 All that really matters is what the market will bear.
 To put things in perspective, I have a family member that owns a consignment store.
-In addition she sells a line of new jewelry.
+In addition, she sells a line of new jewelry.
 Her markup on consignment stuff is 50-100%.
 Her markup on the jewelry is... hold your hats, fellas...
 700%.
 That's right.
 Rings and necklaces that cost her $20-$50 she sells for $140-$350 a piece.
 Guess what?
 She has a sign above the glass case that says 25-40% off.

 Buyers never think "how much profit is this person making on me?"
 They just want to know they are getting what they want and think they are getting a great value.
 A very smart and successful executive I met told me everything it takes to be a success in business in one sentence.
 He said: "Make a good product and market it as the best."
 If you do that, you can pretty much charge as much as you can within reason.